hannespirhofer/hannespirhofer/README.md

 My name is **Hannes** and I'm a front-end developer.

-- 🔭 I’m currently working on Simple CRM on Angular
+- 🔭 looking to connect with other frontend devs
-- 🌱 I’m currently learning lit-html
+- 🌱 currently deepening my Angular Skills
-- ⚡ I’m going to learn Python
+- ⚡ going to learn Python